Comparing Metromile (MILE) & Its Peers

-Metromile (NASDAQ:MILE – Get Rating) is one of 94 publicly-traded companies in the “Fire, marine, & casualty insurance” industry, but how does it weigh in compared to its rivals?
-We will compare Metromile to similar businesses based on the strength of its valuation, earnings, institutional ownership, dividends, risk, profitability and analyst recommendations.
+Metromile (NASDAQ:MILE – Get Rating) is one of 94 public companies in the “Fire, marine, & casualty insurance” industry, but how does it compare to its rivals?
+We will compare Metromile to similar businesses based on the strength of its earnings, dividends, profitability, valuation, analyst recommendations, risk and institutional ownership.

+Metromile has a beta of 0.28, indicating that its stock price is 72% less volatile than the S&P 500.
+Comparatively, Metromile’s rivals have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.

-This is a breakdown of current ratings and recommmendations for Metromile and its rivals, as reported by MarketBeat.com.
+This is a summary of recent recommendations for Metromile and its rivals, as provided by MarketBeat.

 |Sell Ratings